Leeton

 AreaSearch analysis reveals Leeton recording weaker employment conditions than most comparable areas nationwide

-Leeton has a diverse workforce with both white and blue collar jobs, strongly represented by manufacturing and industrial sectors.
-The unemployment rate is 4.4%, with an estimated employment growth of 3.7% over the past year, as per AreaSearch's aggregation of statistical area data.
-As of September 2025, there are 4,349 employed residents in Leeton, which has an unemployment rate of 0.6% higher than Rest of NSW's rate of 3.8%.
+Leeton has a diverse workforce with both white and blue collar jobs, particularly in manufacturing and industrial sectors.
+The unemployment rate is 4.2%, according to AreaSearch's statistical area data aggregation.
+As of December 2025, 4,220 residents are employed while the unemployment rate is 0.2% higher than Regional NSW's rate of 3.9%.

-Workforce participation is similar to Rest of NSW at 61.5%.
-According to Census responses, only 6.3% of residents work from home, though Covid-19 lockdown impacts should be considered.
-The leading employment industries among Leeton residents are manufacturing, education & training, and health care & social assistance.
-Manufacturing has a particularly high representation with an employment share of 3.1 times the regional level, while health care & social assistance has limited presence at 10.2% compared to the regional average of 16.9%.
+Workforce participation is similar to Regional NSW at 61.3%.
+Census responses show that only 6.3% of residents work from home, though Covid-19 lockdown impacts should be considered.
+The leading employment industries are manufacturing, education & training, and health care & social assistance.
+Manufacturing has a strong presence with an employment share 3.1 times the regional level.

 Frequently Asked Questions - Employment